 DRIVE is an initiative that aims to nurture a culture of service and an awareness of the needs of others among young women.
 Our aim is to create and develop strong, responsible and independent young New Zealanders with a keen awareness of the needs of society.
-DRIVE is a non-profit, volunteer organisation that aims to foster strength of character, sense of service and social responsibility in young women through exposure to volunteer work in a variety of New Zealand settings as well as in various service projects overseas.
-To this end, DRIVE assists its volunteers in selecting appropriate service opportunities and enables organisations to have a consistent flow of trained and reliable volunteer participants.
+DRIVE is a non-profit, volunteer organisation that aims to foster strength of character, sense of service and social responsibility in young women through exposure to volunteer work in a variety of New Zealand settings as well as in various service projects overseas..